eclipse-tractusx/sig-architecture/docs/decision-records/0002_integrate-issuer-capabilities-into-wallet.md

 ## Evaluation criteria

-- regular member companies must be able to become issuers without running a separate service
+- regular member companies must be able to become issuers without an excessive increase in resource demands
-- the tractusx-identityhub should not become unnecessarily resource-intensive
+- the tractusx-identityhub must remain scalable and not become unnecessarily resource-intensive

 ## Possible solutions